 Myth #1 | Machine learning models can be effective out-of-the-box.

 Spurred on by ML technology providers claiming their solution requires no uptime before activation, this misperception plays on an enterprise’s desire for immediate impact and results.
-While some vendors claim that their ML model’s exposure to existing data allows it to work immediately for a berth of “similar” enterprise types, this approach fails to take into account how varied purchase patterns are, even in seemingly similar business models.
+While some solution providers claim that their ML model’s exposure to existing data allows it to work immediately for a berth of “similar” enterprise types, this approach fails to take into account how varied purchase patterns are, even in seemingly similar business models.

 For instance, take two e-commerce enterprises—one that sells shoes and another that sells tablets.
 It’s easy to assume that the same predictive behaviors will apply across the board since they are both e-commerce.
 However, shopping behavior is very different based on the type of product they are seeking and the brand they are interacting with.
 Shoes may be (or may not be) more of an impulse purchase than a tablet.
 Tablets may be (or may not be) more of an emotional purchase than a pair of shoes.
 A customer shopping on a premium brand site may be less price-sensitive than when she shops on a bargain site.